-- The EQ Unit Program Manager identifies a field within the PA for the EES to inspect because atrazine concentration trends at nearby private drinking water wells are not decreasing at an expected/acceptable rate (data associated with Exceedance Well Sampling Program); - Referral by neighbors that suggest atrazine may be used on the agricultural fields within the PA; - Review by EES personnel of herbicide record sales where purchasers of atrazine are known to farm within PAs; or - ESS personnel randomly select a field within the PA where corn is being grown and has not been inspected prior.
+- The Environmental Quality (EQ) Unit Program Manager identifies a field within the PA for the EES to inspect because atrazine concentration trends at nearby private drinking water wells are not decreasing at an expected/acceptable rate (data associated with DATCP's Exceedance Well Sampling Program); - Referral by neighbors that suggest atrazine may be used on the agricultural fields within the PA; - Review by EES personnel of herbicide record sales where purchasers of atrazine are known to farm within PAs; or - ESS personnel randomly select a field within the PA where corn is being grown and has not been inspected prior.

-EES personnel meet with the agriculture field operator and/or owner and conducts a records check, gathers information on the crops grown and the herbicides used on the selected field, and notes whether any herbicide product containing the active ingredient atrazine has been applied.
-The EES also collects two soil samples from the selected field to check for atrazine residues via BLS laboratory.
+EES personnel meet with the agriculture field operator and/or owner and conducts a records check of three previous years, gathers information on the crops grown and the herbicides used on the selected field, and notes whether any herbicide product containing the active ingredient atrazine has been applied.
+The EES also collects two soil samples from the selected field to check for atrazine residues via DATCP's Bureau of Laboratory Services (BLS) laboratory.
 The laboratory results are submitted to the EQ Unit Program Manager for evaluation.
 EES personnel then complete a narrative form (ARM-ACM-453, rev 2016) with figures and appropriate documentation, and submit to their supervisors and EQ Unit Program Manager for memorialization.